 1 p.m. - 4:30 p.m.

-The library will be closed on August Sundays starting August 5th through September 2.
+The library will be closed on Sundays during the month of August.

 See the "Passports" section of the U.S. State Department website for further information about travel restrictions and obtaining a passport.